-Marijuana is a plant that contains molecules including CBD and THC (9-tetrahydrocannabinol).
+Marijuana is a plant that contains CBD (cannabidiols) and THC (9-tetrahydrocannabinol).
 These molecules are responsible for the “high” that marijuana produces as well as other effects.

 People who smoke cannabis regularly or take it by vaping or other methods are likely to build a tolerance to the drug.

 Cannabis consumption is legal in many states, but that does not mean that marijuana use is safe.